 A vaginal ring inserted monthly could reduce women’s risk of contracting HIV by 63%, according to a recent study.

-The ring is loaded with the antiretroviral drug (ARV) dapivirine, which is slowly released into wearers’ blood to help prevent HIV infection. pre-exposure prophylaxis (PrEP), can be easily replaced at home each month.
+The ring is loaded with the antiretroviral drug (ARV) dapivirine, which is slowly released into wearers’ blood to help prevent HIV infection.
+The flexible, silicon band — developed by the nonprofit organisation International Partnership for Microbicides (IPM) — is the first long-acting form of treatment that HIV-negative women can take before being exposed to HIV to reduce their chances of contracting the virus.
+The treatment, which is also known as pre-exposure prophylaxis (PrEP), can be easily replaced at home each month.

 IPM’s chief medical officer Annalene Nel says the organisation plans to submit the ring for approval to the South African Health Products Regulatory Authority (Sahpra) and its United States counterpart, the Food and Drug Administration, later this year.

 The band is already being reviewed by the European Union’s drug authority, the European Medicines Agency.
 If the agency greenlights the ring’s public use in the EU, IPM will submit it for World Health Organisation (WHO) prequalification.
 This kind of WHO approval often allows devices to be used in low- and middle-income countries that don’t have national regulators with the capacity to quickly approve new medicines or products.